spfaul/hasty/README.md

 To test (continuing from above steps):
 ```
 > ./target/release/hasty dummy_dir/ "sh -c echo reload!"
+// Edit or create a file under the "dummy_dir" directory.
+// This should print "reload!" to stdout.
 ```

 For ease of use, you might want to make an alias.